 5. Secure the catch.
 The sharpest SDRs send the invite for a meeting and ask the prospect to accept it while they are still on the line.
 They even make the prospect promise they will do all within their power to show up.

 6. Tell the whole story.
 The social proof that actually works is the one that presents the beginning of the process.
-People can not relate to the end result if they don't know how it started.
+People cannot relate to the end result if they don’t know how it started.

 Sweaty palms aside, Kevin sums it up with one strategic move to help you Eminem your way into a conversation: